bnomei/kirby3-handlebars/readme.md

 ## Performance & Caching

 LightnCandy is extremely fast and lightweight since its compiled to raw PHP just like [Blade Templates](https://github.com/search?q=kirby-cms+blade).
 Templates are only precompiled to native PHP on modification.
-This could be disabled with the `cache.lnc` setting but you really should not.
+This could be disabled with the `lnc` setting but you really should not.

 ### Build-In Cache

 Render output is **not** cached by default.
-You can activate it using the `cache.render` setting.
+You can activate it using the `render` setting.
 The render cache is devalidated if either template or data is modified.
 But since a hash of the data is created every time this has a slight performance impact.

 **site/config.php**
 ```php